alashti/deep-nlp-links/README.md

 session4: get a little deep into basics of backpropagation

-session5: dependency parsing (I do not suggesting this unless parsing is the task you are working on.)
+session5: dependency parsing (I do not suggest this unless parsing is the task you are working on.)

 session6,7,8: are about RNNs.
 It disscusses different types of it, and following a main stream it sheds light on the methods solved its challenges.
 It is proposed in a well-defined structure with appropriate amount of mathematical fundamentals.
 These are all too delicious to follow :)